helpwave/helpwave/products/impulse/README.md

 ### Understanding the individual needs

-A short Questionnaire should used to evaluate the needs of a healthier lifestyle for a person.
-This is import because each person has an individual lifestyle which creates the problem to choose the right task to great a healthier baseline.
+A short Questionnaire should used to evaluate the needs of a healthier lifestyle for a user.
+This is import because each user has an individual lifestyle which creates the problem to choose the right task to great a healthier baseline.
 The Questions should evaluate the needs in the dimension’s nutrition, fitness and mental health.
-A person should not be encouraged to appropriate bad behaviour related to their lifestyle with this app.
+A user should not be encouraged to appropriate bad behaviour related to their lifestyle with this app.

+In the following context this information is referred to as lifestyle profile of a user.

 #### Nutrition